kostaskaragiorgos/Coffee-Consumption/README.md

 <ul>
 <li> Learn more about data science</li>

-<li> Check if l drinking too much coffee(l not a doctor, but to a real doctor those info can be useful) </li>
+<li> Checking coffee and water consumption(l not a doctor, but to a real doctor those info can be useful) </li>

 </ul>